Self-Education-for-Business-analyst/RISE-Youth-Path-Connect-Lite/two .md

 **You have to submit  ( Excel  and  PDF  ) files containing:**

- `Task 1` - Slide title, analysis description, and visualization(s)
+- `Task 1` - Slide title, analysis description, and visualization(s)
+           - Slide
                 - Summary statistics calculations

- `Task 2` - Profit and Loss Statement
+- `Task 2` - Profit and Loss Statement

- `Task 3` - Financial Forecasts
+- `Task 3` - Financial Forecasts

 .